 The Pontine Islands off the coast of Rome are one of Italy’s true hidden gems.
 This archipelago includes a number of islands, including Palmarola, Zannone, and Gavi to the northwest, and Ventotene and Santo Stefano to the southeast.
 Ponza is the largest island and the best organized for tourism: you can hire a skipper or rent a rubber gommone boat to take a tour of the island, and there are lots of quaint bed & breakfasts and restaurants to spend a weekend basking in the sunshine (check out Noleggio Azzurro to book a boat before they run out).
 Ponza is way more low-key than Capri but you could say it has a similar feel, with faraglioni rocks emerging from the sea, cute aperitivo bars and plenty of crystalline coves to explore.
 For beaches, check out Cala Feola, the Piscine Naturale and Spiaggia di Frontone.
 In the evenings, head to Bar Tripoli for a sunset spritz and then enjoy fresh fish dishes at L’Oresteria or Il Tramonto.
 Stay at Hotel Chiaia di Luna or Villa Laetitia.
 You can reach Ponza with a ferry or aliscafo from Formia, Anzio or Terracina.

-I’ve spent many birthdays in Sperlonga so this beach town has a special place in my heart.
-This beautiful white-washed hilltop town is perched above two long stretches of white, sandy beach and has some of the nicest water in the Lazio region.
+I’ve spent many birthdays in Sperlonga so this town has a special place in my heart.
+It also tops many lists of best beaches near Rome because the beautiful white-washed hilltop town is perched above two long stretches of white, sandy beach and has some of the nicest water in the Lazio region.
 You should plan to spend the weekend here because the town is truly lovely, with tiny alleys, picturesque views and excellent restaurants for dining al fresco – Gli Archi is set in a little piazza with great food and a romantic ambiance.
 Some other local favorites include Ricciola Saracena and Mudejar Spiriti e Cucina.
 It’s easiest to reach Sperlonga by car but you can take a train from Roma Termini to Fondi-Sperlonga and hop in a cab at the train station (it’s quicker than waiting for a bus into town).
 Sperlonga doesn’t have particularly nice boutique hotels but Hotel Aurora and Virgilio Grand are decent.
 Nearby, check out the Cave of Tiberius with a beautiful view of the sea, and if you have a car, the popular Spiaggia 300 Scalini located halfway towards Gaeta.

 Set on a promontory, Gaeta is a lovely fortified town with a long military history (and a NATO presence) and also best for a weekend getaway.
 It is well-known for its violet Olive di Gaeta and the town’s delicious Tiella, a savory pie stuffed with fillings like octopus and tomato, or escarole and olives (grab a slice to take-away from Pizzeria del Porto).
 The Spiaggia di Serapo beach is located behind the town, so it doesn’t have the same appeal as Sperlonga where you can see beautiful views while you’re swimming, but the water is lovely and the medieval town is a delightful place to stroll .
 Stay at B&B La Gaetana and dine at Ristorante Masaniello, Ristorante Mediterraneo, Ristorante Narì or Antico Vico.